Join our newsletter for updates and exclusive content!

 Ford Transit Headliner Shelf

 The assembled shelf should rest perfectly on the installed brackets.
-Align and drill the 3 holes on each side and secure with your bolt assemblies.
-Pro tip: use nylock nuts since your van will resist an earthquake a day on those forest roads!
+Align and drill the 3 holes on each side of your shelf and secure with your bolt assemblies.
+Pro tip: use nylock nuts since your camper van will resist an earthquake a day on those forest roads!

 Ford Transit Headliner Shelf